txbm/blog-posts/rust-patterns-for-lifetime-management/rust-patterns-for-lifetime-management.md

 Following is a set of patterns designed to help the programmer select an appropriate strategy for ownership or borrowing depending on the goals of the program.

-**Reminder: Lifetimes are a core Rust abstraction that address the complexities of [memory management](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) inherent in any computer engineering task.
+**Reminder: Lifetimes are a core Rust abstraction that addresses the complexities of [memory management](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) inherent in any computer engineering task.
 Lifetimes serve as an alternative to automated garbage collection or direct pointer manipulation found in other languages.**

 We enumerate the following list of five “lifetime patterns” with pointers on when to consider them appropriate.